Tim Conway: 1960–1966: Rise to prominence

 Conway gained a national following from his role as the bumbling, naive Ensign Charles Parker, Executive Officer of the World War II PT-73, in the 1960s sitcom McHale's Navy, alongside Ernest Borgnine and Joe Flynn.
 Borgnine became a mentor and a good friend.
 Conway appeared at Borgnine's 90th birthday celebration and, four years later, paid tribute to his friend at the 7th Annual Screen Actors Guild Awards on TNT.

 Afterwards, he starred in a string of short-lived television series, starting with 1967's Rango which starred Conway as an incompetent Texas Ranger.

-Turn-On

-Conway was part of an infamous network TV programming catastrophe, Turn-On, a counter-cultural sketch comedy show on ABC that was derided as a ripoff of NBC's Rowan & Martin's Laugh-In.
+Conway was part of an infamous network TV programming catastrophe, Turn-On, a counter-cultural sketch comedy show on ABC that was derided as a rip-off of NBC's Rowan & Martin's Laugh-In.
 The show was in fact created and directed by Laugh-In's creator George Schlatter.
 Even though Conway was listed only as a guest star on the pilot, which ABC broadcast on February 5, 1969, it was the only episode that ever aired.

+In 1963, Conway guest-starred in Channing playing a job applicant.
+In 1968, he made two guest appearances on That's Life.
+From 1970 to 1971, Conway made four appearances on Rowan & Martin's Laugh-In.

 Turn-On received enough immediate, negative reaction to force several ABC affiliates, including WEWS-TV in Conway's hometown of Cleveland, to refuse to return to the program after the first commercial break.
-WEWS management also sent an angrily-worded telegram to the network's headquarters.
+WEWS management also sent an angrily worded telegram to the network's headquarters.
 Many West Coast affiliates received advance warning and refused to air the show.
-Conway remarked that the show's premiere party he attended was also the program's cancellation party, but ABC did not officially cancel the program until the 9th of February.
+Conway remarked that the show's premiere party he attended was also the program's cancellation party, but ABC did not officially cancel the program until February 9.